moov-io/ach-test-harness/README.md

   routingNumber: <string>  # Exact match of ABA routing number (RDFIIdentification and CheckDigit)
   traceNumber: <string>    # Exact match of TraceNumber
   entryType: <string>      # Checks TransactionCode.
 Accepted values: credit, debit or prenote.
+# at most, one `copy` action and one other action will be returned
 action:
+  # How long into the future should we wait before making the correction/return available?
+  delay: <duration>

-  # Copy the EntryDetail to another directory
+  # Copy the EntryDetail to another directory (not valid with a delay)
   copy:
     path: <string> # Filepath on the FTP server

-  # Send the EntryDetail back with the following ACH change code
-  correction:
-    code: <string>
-    data: <string>

-  # Send the EntryDetail back with the following ACH return code
-  return:
-    code: <string>
-future:
-  # How long into the future should we wait before making the correction/return available?
-  delay: <duration>

   # Send the EntryDetail back with the following ACH change code
   correction: